shamin2/Easy_Calculator/README.md

 - `index.html`: The main HTML file that structures the calculator interface.
 - `style.css`: The CSS file that styles the calculator.
 - `script.js`: The JavaScript file that adds functionality to the calculator.
-- `demo.css`: An additional CSS file that provides an alternative styling option.

 ## Future Improvements